dy/sprae/readme.md

 ## Autoinit

 The `start` / `data-sprae-start` attribute automatically starts sprae on document.
-It can use selector to adjust target container.
+It can use a selector to adjust target container.

 ```html
 <div id="counter" :scope="{count: 1}">